Tecnobutrul/kubeforward/README.md

 It always connects to first pod of each deployment array.

-Passing configuration file and literals as parameters.
-In case you pass the file config as argument, it **should** be the first one:
+Configuration file path as well as aditional deployment info could be passed as parameters.
+The config file parameter should be the first.

+Argument configuration will overwrite the file configuration in case both define same deployment name.

 ```
 kubeforward [-file=/conf/file/path] [<deploy_name>:<host_port>:<pod_port> ...]